-Susan Harper, Consul General of Canada in Miami, United States
+Sylvia Cesaratto, Consul General of Canada in Miami, United States

-The Canadian Trade Commissioner Service team at the Consulate endeavours to help Canadian organizations successfully export to Florida, establish a presence in this market, tackle market access issues, pursue joint-ventures or other strategic alliances, participate in global value chains, and seek technology and R&D partners.
-They do this by providing on-the-ground intelligence and practical advice on the market, as well as by providing Canadian companies with qualified business and public sector contacts.
+We are here to help Canadian organizations successfully export to Florida and Puerto Rico, establish a presence in this market, tackle market access issues, pursue joint-ventures or other strategic alliances, participate in global value chains, and seek technology and R&D partners.
+We do this by providing on-the-ground intelligence and practical advice on the market, as well as by providing Canadian companies with qualified business and public sector contacts.

 While jobs and the economy are important to both of our countries, our partnership goes far beyond that.
 We work with universities and colleges, non-governmental organizations, sports organizations, and cultural organizations -- and we are glad to see that this collaboration is also growing.
-Our Canadian Forces personnel serve together with US military at four bases across the state, protecting our shared continent, fighting against terrorism and patrolling international waters in the Caribbean and elsewhere.
-10% of all Canadian armed forces in the USA are in Florida.
+Our Canadian Forces personnel serve together with US military at bases across the state, including the three command centers, protecting our shared continent, fighting against terrorism and patrolling international waters in the Caribbean and elsewhere.
+Ten percent of all Canadian armed forces in the USA are in Florida.
 The Canada Border Services Agency works with its counterparts in the United States, and other law enforcement and international border management partners in the region to secure the border, while facilitating the legitimate flow of goods and people.
 The Royal Canadian Mounted Police (RCMP) working in the region in partnership with international law enforcement agencies, foreign governments and Canadian embassies, maintain a link between Canadian law enforcement and US law enforcement agencies in support of the RCMP's mandate to fight transnational crime.

 - Date Modified: